-The total number of identified contaminated sites, and the number that have been remediated, are increasing.
+The total number of contaminated sites that have been closed is slowly increasing relative to those that have been newly identified.

 Nuclear waste must be stored in facilities that are safe and reliable, away from population centers, and that are able to keep nuclear waste safely contained over a time frame commensurate with the lifespan of radioactivity.